Mr-Goose777/BrainResetDevice/README.md

   - 2 piezo spealers
   - some wire
   - Power: Battery (pack) over 6V  or USB-Charger + cable
-  - Some way to connect those together Soldering iron (or breadboard etc.).
+  - Some way to connect those together( Soldering iron or breadboard etc.).
-  - A pair of cheap sunglasses (maybe take the glasses out)
+  - A pair of cheap broken sunglasses (maybe take the glasses out)
   - Glue or tape, Preferrably of the double sided kind.

 The reason I built this are the following studies: